hartnettlabteam/oir_flatmount_segmentation/README.md

 For final model development, a modified 5-fold cross-validation strategy was used, with expert-annotated images serving as fold-level validation references and curated open-source mouse images used in training only.

 #### **Preprocessing**
-Input images are converted to grayscale, resized to 512 x 512, and intensity-normalized before model inference/training.
+Input retinal flatmount images were converted to grayscale, resized to 512×512, and intensity-normalized.
-Training-time augmentation includes flips, rotations, contrast/brightness changes, and noise injection.
+During training, joint image-mask augmentation was applied using random horizontal/vertical flips, random rotations (up to 180 degrees), brightness/contrast perturbation, CLAHE, Gaussian noise, elastic/grid/optical distortions, coarse dropout, motion blur, and random gamma adjustments.

 ## **Performance**